 One question I get a lot here and even more so on Instagram, is what paint colors I have in my home.
 Whenever I post different rooms, I invariably get asked about the different colors I’ve used.
 So when the ladies from Project Design asked me if I’d like to share in a post with them about my favorite paint colors, I thought this would be a great chance for me to share what I’ve used and love (and don’t love!) in my home.

 I’m a firm believer that there are no perfect paint colors, however, I do think there are some that are almost universally flattering in any light.
 Kind of like certain dresses seem to just flatter any figure, some paints just have a certain mix of pigments that makes them work in almost any room.
-I don’t know that I know all the paints out there, but I can share what I’ve used and loved over the years and what has worked for me!
+I don’t know all the paints out there, but I can share what I’ve used and loved over the years and what has worked for me!

 My Favorite White Paint Color